SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_Create_CCAP_CM_pair.md

 <!-- RN 37262 -->

-1. In DataMiner Cube, go to apps > Automation.
+1. In DataMiner Cube, go to *Apps > Automation*.

 1. In the pane on the left, select the script *EPM_I_DOCSIS_AddNewCcapCmPair*.

-1. In the lower right corner, click *Execute*.
+1. In the bottom-right corner, click *Execute*.

    This will open a pop-up window.